-Robert L. Shibley, FIRE’s senior vice president, is a native of Toledo, Ohio, and a graduate of Duke University and Duke University School of Law.
+Robert L. Shibley, FIRE’s executive director, is a native of Toledo, Ohio, and a graduate of Duke University and Duke University School of Law.

 As an undergraduate, Robert served as the managing editor of the Duke Review newspaper, which frequently decried (and faced) administrative censorship and bias.
 Indeed, the newspaper was so disfavored by the Duke administration that it alone was not permitted in the bins provided for all other Duke undergraduate publications.
 This experience (which occurred before FIRE was founded) led him after law school to a career defending the rights of college and university students and faculty members.